-The PCS geophysical monitoring reports winds speed bias (18 or 24 hour forecast vs UWI) was roughly 0.7 m/s and the speed bias standard deviation was around 1.9 m/s.
-Those values are in line with the ECMWF monitoring.
+The PCS geophysical monitoring reports wind speed bias (UWI vs 18 or 24 hour forecast) was roughly 1.0 m/s and the speed bias standard deviation was around 1.5 m/s.

 2 Calibration Performances

 The calibration performances are estimated using three types of target: a man made target (the transponder) and two natural targets (the rain forest and the ocean).
 This approach allow us to design the correct calibration using a punctual but accurate information from transponders and an extended but noisy information from rain forest and ocean for which the main component of the variance comes from the geophysical evolution of the natural target and from the backscattering models used.
 These aspects are in the calibration performance monitoring philosophy.
 The major goals of the calibration monitoring activities are the achievement of a "flat" antenna pattern profile and the assurance of a stable absolute calibration level.